GuillaumeDMMarion/traffic-lights/README.rst

 sumoEnvQ.py
 -----------

-For creating the proper environment class with reset() and step() methods.
+For creating the environment class with reset() and step() methods.

 rlearning.py
 ------------